 Every year for the past four years, I’ve been attending an art retreat in Columbus, OH called Artiscape.
-It’s a great mixed media art retreat put together by Lisa Ohmer of European Papers and the variety of classes run the gamut of paper art to metalsmithing.
+It’s a great mixed media art retreat put together by Lisa Ohmer of European Papers and the variety of classes runs the gamut of paper art to metalsmithing.
 This year’s theme was Venetian Nights and due to only having 5 days of vacation this year, I went for three days instead of my usual four.
-It meant less classes but I was grateful just to be able to go at all.
+It meant fewer classes but I was grateful just to be able to go at all.

 This year’s theme was Venice Unmasked! and I desperately wanted to create some artist trades to give out to people.
 I’d never been able to make any the previous years and so I had never been able to receive all the beautiful art everyone else had made.

 In the end, I ended up with little wooden masks that I laser cut, sanded, and stained.

 I decorated one in particular and entered it into the Art Trades contest and it ended up winning in the Art – Miscellany category!